The Quiet Role of Plants on a Language Holiday

 Nope, sitting and drawing.

-English immersion holidays should not constantly be talking and ‘cramming’.
-They are as much about learning who you are – and can be – in a new culture, as learning tangible language skills.
+An English immersion holiday shouldn’t be nonstop talking or cramming.
+It’s just as much about discovering who you are — and who you can be — in a new culture as it is about building new language skills.

-That’s what language immersion can truly offer best.
+That’s what real immersion can offer at its best.

 Strowan Woodland Cemetery, Perthshire